Why solar installers are replacing their generic CRMs

 2026 is not a year of simple growth or simple decline for US solar installers.
 It is a year of restructuring.
 The total addressable market is expanding, driven by record utility-scale investment, surging battery demand, and long-term consumer interest in energy independence.
 But the way that market is accessed is changing, and the companies that adapt their business model, their service offerings, and their operational capacity will be the ones that capture it.

 The EIA's map of 2026 capacity additions shows solar and storage spreading across the country.
-The question for every installer is not whether demand will be there.
-It is whether your business is ready to meet it.
+The demand will be there.
+The installers who've built the operations and service mix to capture it will grow.
+Those still running last year's playbook will watch it pass them by.

 Data sources: U.S. Energy Information Administration (EIA), Solar Energy Industries Association (SEIA), pv magazine USA, Utility Dive, Electrek